one-click-desktop/overseer/README.md

 - `RabbitMQPort`: Port of RabbitMQ message broker for internal communication.
 Default value is `5672`.
 - `ModelUpdateInterval`: Amount of time in seconds between model requests to virtualization servers.
 Defaul;ts is `60` seconds.
 - `DomainShutdownTimeout`: Timeout in minutes for machine shutdown after client disconnected (or lost connection).
 Default is `15` minutes.
 - `DomainShutdownCounterInterval`: Counter interval (in seconds) for domain shutdown checking.
 Should be divider of `DomainShutdownTimeout`.
-Default is `30` seconds.
+Default is `30` seconds.one-click-desktop/overseer

 ## Deployment

 System supports multiple instances of Overseer running in one system.
-If using load balancing proxy as entrypoint it is strongly adviced to use same Overseer during single user session (if possible).
+If using load balancing proxy as entrypoint it is strongly advised to use same Overseer during single user session (if possible).
 Switching Overseers during single session can have unspecified results.

+## Building container

+To build container with application just run [build script](build.sh).
+It will create container under tag `one-click-desktop/overseer`.

 ## Run inside container